Majorana bound state parity exchanges in planar Josephson junctions

-The desired outcome on measuring the quantum dot is the state $\ket{1,-}$.
-If it is not obtained on measuring the dot, we undo the measurement by moving $\gamma_3$ close to the dot and $\gamma_2$ away from the dot by applying a positive voltage pulse on superconducting island $C$ and performing a charge measurement, which is equivalent to measuring the operator $Z$.
-We can then revert to measuring $X$ by applying a negative voltage pulse on island $C$.
-The probability of obtaining $\ket{1}_D\ket{-}_X$ for the first time on the $n$-th such cycle is $p_n(-)=|\beta|^2\delta_{n,1}+(1-\delta_{n,1})\frac{|\alpha|^2}{2^{n-1}}$.
-The total probability of obtaining $\ket{1}_D\ket{-}_X$ is thus
+{ We would like to project the state of the system such that the state of the system is $\ket{-}_X$. } { It can be measured by observing the probability distribution of occupation of the quantum dot as described earlier.
+The probability of obtaining this outcome on measurement is given by $|\beta|^2$.} If it is not obtained on measuring the dot, we "undo" the measurement by moving $\gamma_3$ close to the dot and $\gamma_2$ away from the dot by applying a positive voltage pulse on superconducting island $C$ { so that this new pair of MBS interact with the quantum dot and are in superposition with it}.
+We then perform another charge measurement, which is equivalent to measuring the operator $Z$. { Any outcome of this operation would yield a quantum state of the form $|\psi' \rangle=\frac{1}{\sqrt{2}}(\ket{+}_X\pm\ket{-}_X)$. } We can now revert to measuring $X$ by applying a negative voltage pulse on island $C$. { During this second cycle of measuring the parity of X, the probability of the desired outcome is $\frac{1}{2}$.
+One can perform several cycles of such measurements until said desired outcome is obtained. }The probability of obtaining $\ket{-}_X$ for the first time on the $n$-th such cycle is $p_n(-)=|\beta|^2\delta_{n,1}+(1-\delta_{n,1})\frac{|\alpha|^2}{2^{n-1}}$.
+The total probability of obtaining $\ket{1}_D\ket{-}_X$ is thus calculated by adding up the probabilities for all $n$ as

 That is, after enough cycles, one is guaranteed to obtain the desired outcome.
 Thus, in each of the two schemes, replacing the hold times to projective measurements makes them less dependant on needing precise and time sensitive control for the scheme to work.